joseproenca/homepage-academic/content/project/DaVinci/index.md

 ---
-title: DaVinci (07/2018-now) - Coordinator
+title: DaVinci (07/2018-03/2022) - Coordinator until 2021
 summary:  __Distributed Architectures - Variability and Interaction for Cyber-Physical Systems__ - is an FCT project to analyse interactions among software components considering aspects such as real time and variability.
-It currently produced 4 conference publications, 1 master thesis, 5 talks, it was involved in the organisation of a workshop and an invited tutorial, and produced several tools available online in http://arcatools.org.
+It produced 9 conference publications, 3 journal articles, 1 master thesis, it was involved in the organisation of 3 workshop, an invited tutorial, and a Spring School, and produced several tools available online in http://arcatools.org.

 featured: true